-My concoction was a mixture of: cacao powder, cacao butter, agave nectar, mesquite (if you’re allergic to legumes or peanuts be cautious with this ingredient), camu camu, salt, carob (high in calcium which pairs nicely with the high magnesium content in cacao), and LOADS of mulberries, goji berries, coconut and cacao nibs.
+My concoction was a mixture of: cacao powder, cacao butter, maple syrup, mesquite (if you’re allergic to legumes or peanuts be cautious with this ingredient), camu camu, salt, carob (high in calcium which pairs nicely with the high magnesium content in cacao), and LOADS of mulberries, goji berries, coconut and cacao nibs.
 I really loaded my chocolate with the best ingredients and it tasted fantastic.

 Great thing about chocolate making: